8 WAYS TO CUT STRESS OUT OF YOUR LIFE

 Are you listening only to loud, grating music or stressful radio news shows?
-Consider how you feel after listening to your usual music; does your body feel like it’s “vibrating” at a faster pace?
+Consider how you feel after listening to your usual music.
+Does your body feel like it’s “vibrating” at a faster pace?
 Are you feeling aggressive or unhappy?
 Take a break from your usual listening habits and try something more calming and happy.
 Better yet, head outdoors and let the sounds of nature soothe your soul.
 Research has shown that being outdoors and hearing the natural sounds of wind, birds, etc. has a stress-reducing effect.

-7. Supplements with natural herbs Unplug from gossip
+7. Supplements with natural herbs